briankavanaugh/APA-7th-Edition/README.md

 # APA 7th Edition for Microsoft Word

-Until (unless) Microsoft gets around to adding a template for the latest version, this is the APA 7th Edition XSD modified by Mike Slagle, plus the two additional fixes posted in the comments found [here](https://answers.microsoft.com/en-us/msoffice/forum/all/apa-7th-edition-in-ms-word/486fc70e-b7c7-40df-89bb-f8fc07169d40).
+Until (unless) Microsoft gets around to adding a template for the latest version, this is the APA 7th Edition XSLT modified by Mike Slagle, plus the two additional fixes posted in the comments found [here](https://answers.microsoft.com/en-us/msoffice/forum/all/apa-7th-edition-in-ms-word/486fc70e-b7c7-40df-89bb-f8fc07169d40).
 This way, if other changes are needed, this file can be updated.

 ## How to Use